EtchUK/Etch.uSync.UrlRedirects/README.md

 ## How to use

-1. Install the Etch.uSyncLegacy.UrlRedirects.InfoCaster nuget package into your Umbraco 7 project
+1. Install Etch.uSyncLegacy.UrlRedirects and Etch.uSyncLegacy.UrlRedirects.InfoCaster into your Umbraco 7 project
 2. Set the UrlRedirectProvider by adding this line to an ApplicationEventHandler startup class (such as [this one](https://github.com/jbreuer/Hybrid-Framework-for-Umbraco-v7-Best-Practises/blob/master/Umbraco.Extensions/Events/UmbracoEvents.cs#L44))
    `UrlRedirectContext.Current.UrlRedirectProvider = new InfoCasterUrlRedirectProvider();`
 3. Run a full uSync Export
 4. Copy the `uSync/data/UrlRedirect` folder to your Umbraco 10 project, to the following location: `uSync/v9/UrlRedirects` - note the pluralization of the `UrlRedirect` folder
-5. Install Etch.uSync.UrlRedirects.Skybrud into your Umbraco 10 project
+5. Install Etch.uSync.UrlRedirects and Etch.uSync.UrlRedirects.Skybrud into your Umbraco 10 project
 6. Add the following to your appsettings.json - this adds a new Handler Group for importing Url Redirects by themselves:

 ```